What Is Deconstruction?

-Although Habitat is widely known for building homes, deconstruction is also an essential part of our mission.
+Deconstruction is the process of systematically dismantling all or part of an interior piece-by-piece so that most of the resulting materials can be recycled, repurposed, or reused.
+The deconstruction process, sometimes known as green demolition, is very methodical as workers attempt to salvage everything from the worksite that can be recycled or reused.
 Habitat’s Deconstruction Service enables homeowners and businesses to offset their remodeling costs.
 Deconstruction services are a no-cost solution to remove kitchen cabinets, appliances, bathroom fixtures and doors from a space before a remodel or renovation.
+Contact the Deconstruction Team below to get started.

 First, we help identify materials and items suitable for reuse.